Why should you download Adobe Flash Player? Because it’s an Internet essential. Seriously. Some web content won't work without it.

-This is the free plugin that enables you to play Flash animations on your PC, which means that you can play all sorts of web content right in your browser, including videos, games, animations and interactive applications.
+The Adobe Flash Player is a free plugin that enables you to play Flash animations on your PC.
+This means that you can play all sorts of web content right in your browser, including videos, games, animations and interactive applications.

 Without Flash, the web is a far duller place.

-Version 11 of Adobe Flash introduced a native 64 bit version of the Player.
+Version 11 of the Adobe Flash Player download introduced a native 64 bit version of the Player.
 Version 12 adds more new features, fixes and functionality, introducing support for Internet Explorer 11 on Windows 7 PCs and improved support for system administrators deploying Flash to multiple computers.

 Adobe has also updated the Player’s core Stage3D component with new buffering technology.
 The Stage3D API (also introduced in version 11) enables developers to render 3D content in Flash more smoothly and faster with the help of hardware acceleration.

 Add to this an array of smaller updates, including fixing problems with YouTube playback on ARM-powered devices, improving audio playback, and eliminating XPS printing problems in Chrome, and Adobe Flash Player 12 is the best version of Flash yet.
 All of the changes in version 12 can be found in the official release notes on the Adobe website.